STAR (software): STAR Early Literacy

 The purpose of STAR Early Literacy is to assess students' early literacy skills in preparation for reading.
 SEL identifies student reading levels (e.g. Emergent Reader) and provides student performance results for pre-K through third grade students.
 The company claims that students can complete the assessment in less than 10 minutes.

 STAR Math

 The purpose of STAR Math is to assess students' mathematics skills.
 The assessment provides an approximate measure of each students' math level.
 The company claims that students can complete the assessment in less than 12 minutes.

 STAR Spanish

 The purpose of STAR Spanish is to assess students' Spanish skills.
 The assessment consists of reading comprehension for independent readers from grade levels 1–5.
 However, it can be administered to Spanish speaking students at grade levels 1–12.
-STAR Spanish tracks students' Spanish reading level, ZPD for independent reading practice of Spanish literature, and Spanish reading growth and overall progress.
+STAR Spanish tracks students' Spanish reading level, ZPD for independent reading practice of Spanish literature, Spanish reading growth and overall progress.